 Before writing your value proposition or tagline, it’s useful to go through a series of logical steps to understand why someone would choose your product over your competitor’s.
 This requires not only knowing your product’s strengths but having a deep understanding of your buyers and competitors.

-This might sound straightforward enough, but we’ve realized that many B2B technology startups struggle with this important step.
-It’s because when we start a business, we often think we know the answers when we really don’t.
+This might sound straightforward enough, but we’ve realized that many B2B technology startups struggle with this critical step.
+It’s because when we start a business, we often think we know the answers when we don’t.
 We have to learn from trial and error.
-Larger organizations have the luxury of relying on an established sales and marketing track record to pull solid analytics from their CRM and marketing systems or conduct thorough customer and market studies.
-As a startup, knowing your target audiences’ personas can be difficult, but it’s important in helping you formulate messages that talk to their needs.
+Larger organizations have the luxury of relying on an established sales and marketing track record to pull reliable analytics from their CRM and marketing systems or conduct thorough customer and market studies.
+As a startup, knowing your target audiences’ personas can be difficult, but it’s essential in helping you formulate messages that talk to their needs.

 Depending on your situation, here are a few practical things you can do to get a better understanding of your customers:

 For example, we had a software client who believed that their user interface was the key to their success.
 However, when we did a win/loss analysis, there was no difference in UI likeability between those who had bought the product and those who hadn’t.
-In fact, it turned out that they all had liked the UI but the UI had not necessarily been the motivator to purchase the product.
+It turned out that they all had liked the UI, but the UI had not necessarily been the motivator to purchase the product.
 On the other hand, customer support was rated as one of the biggest reasons customers had decided against partnering with the company.
-So, while the UI was an important aspect to ensure a prospect would consider the product, it was the customer support that made the real difference.
-As a result, fixing the customer support experience made a much bigger difference for their market share than making the already appealing UI even better.
+So, while the UI was a vital aspect of ensuring a prospect would consider the product, it was the customer support that made the real difference.
+As a result, fixing the customer support experience made a much more significant difference for their market share than making the already appealing UI even better.

 Sales representatives are usually the first group of your employees to hear from prospects and customers about what they do and don’t like about your company or products.
 Therefore, they usually have a keen sense of what sells and what prospects resonate with.
-Usually it’s not some overly generic or abstract value proposition, but often very earthly concerns around pricing, implementability, the ability to plug-and-play with other products, the products’ ability to help the buyers’ careers, and even the fact that they just like their sales person.
+Usually, it’s not some overly general or abstract value proposition, but often very earthly concerns around pricing, implementability, the ability to plug-and-play with other products, the products’ ability to help the buyers’ careers, and even the fact that they just like their salesperson.

-To understand what your prospects find compelling about your offerings, and what really moves them to a purchase decision, start by watching your sales representatives present the sales deck in a meeting.
-Besides providing useful feedback on sales’ ability to actually deliver a compelling, customer benefits-oriented product and company pitch, it is very helpful in tweaking the message, as necessary.
+To understand what your prospects find compelling about your offerings, and what moves them to a purchase decision, start by watching your sales representatives present the sales deck in a meeting.
+Besides providing useful feedback on sales’ ability to deliver a compelling, customer benefits-oriented product and company pitch, it is beneficial in tweaking the message, as necessary.

 Do you have a CRM tool like Salesforce or Pipedrive?
 Is your sales team using it?
-If so, you’re in a much better shape than many startups.
-You can pull a report that can show who your sales team has worked with in an account, who has signed the PO, and who has influenced the opportunity.
-Analyzing this data and identifying patterns can be useful in testing your assumptions about who you think your buyers really are.
+If so, you’re in much better shape than many startups.
+You can pull a report that can show who your sales team has worked within an account, who has signed the PO, and who has influenced the opportunity.
+Analyzing this data and identifying patterns can be useful in testing your assumptions about who you think your buyers are.

-For example, if you think that the VP of Marketing is your main buyer, but then you realize that more often than not, it is the Director of Product Marketing who is making the purchase, you realize that you might want to create new messaging that targets that persona.
+For example, if you believe that the VP of Marketing is your primary buyer, but then you realize that more often than not, it is the Director of Product Marketing who is making the purchase, you know that you might want to create new messaging that targets that persona.
 However, the accuracy of the analysis relies on the accuracy of the data in your systems, which is why it’s essential that the sales team is trained adequately in using the CRM tool.

 Once you have this information and comparisons, write them in a format that can easily be shared with sales.
 We often see founders conveying differentiators verbally via a team call.
 You need to write down concise and memorable statements about your differentiators so sales can refer to them when needed.
 And your prospects can repeat them to their colleagues when they’re building consensus internally around whether they should consider purchasing your offering.

-Also, as you write your marketing message, keep those differentiators in mind, so you can address them.
-Talk about your differentiators as your strengths, without mentioning your competitor by name or disrespecting them.
+Also, as you write your marketing message, keep those differentiators in mind so that you can address them.
+Talk about your differentiators as your strengths without mentioning your competitor by name or disrespecting them.
 Educate your potential customers through differentiated messages that you feed to marketing and sales, and allow the buyer to make their own decision.